sronen/pnlp-final-project/datasets/categories_2013-02-17/readme.txt

 topic-prop-names: proportions of topics for each article, topics identified by name

 Notes:
-1) In en-21, topic 24, which combines Literature and Media (mostly animation) was ingnored.
+1) en-21, topic 24, which combines Literature and Media (mostly animation) was ingnored.
-2) In en-20, topic 9, which classified architecture with Science and not with Art, was ignored.
+2) en-20, topic 9, in which architecture is bundled with Science and not with Art, was ignored.
+3) es-12, topics 23,29 and es-22 topic 27: classified as Personal despite some doubts (words like Cielo (=sky), colors, etc.).
+There were other occurences as well.
+4) en-21 topic 22: ignored - balanced combination of business and technology.
+5) en-30 topic 21: classified as "Warfare"; moslty about vehicles (aircraft, ships, cars) for what seems like military use.